jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Responsiveness

-Responsiveness is a feature which can be seen through the Tick It site giving users the ability to view the site on various display sizes whilst still having an enojoyable user experience.
+Responsiveness is a feature which can be seen through the Tick It site giving users the ability to view the site on various display sizes whilst still having an enjoyable user experience.

 <details>
 <summary>Responsiveness image</summary>